aurelia/aurelia/docs/user-docs/developer-guides/router-lite/routing-lifecycle.md

 It allows you to determine if the component should be loaded or not.
 If your component relies on some precondition being fulfilled before being allowed to render, this is the method you would use.
 Note that the `canLoad` method can also be asynchronous.
-That is, you can return a promise from this method, and that will be awaited.

 The component would be loaded if `true` (it has to be `boolean` `true` ) is returned from this method.
 To disallow loading the component you can return `false`.